 MLP places great emphasis on promoting women and helping employees combine a career with a family.
 The company has therefore already made this topic a focus over the last few years and implemented various measures to promote women into management positions.
-The concept, for example, includes measures such as family-friendly meeting arrangements or flexible workplace designs.
+The concept for example includes measures such as family-friendly meeting arrangements or flexible workplace designs.
 As a sign of its public commitment to diversity, MLP signed the Diversity Charter in 2014.
 To help staff more effectively combine their career with a family, MLP opened a parent & child office in February 2015 to provide parents that are struggling to find childcare with the option of taking their children to work with them.
 In addition to this, the berufundfamilie® audit was successfully performed in 2019.
-The associated target agreement for the coming three years includes various objectives/measures to promote the concept of women in management positions, as well as part-time management.
+The associated target agreement for the coming three years includes various objectives/ measures to promote the concept of women in management positions, as well as part-time management.
+In the financial year 2021, the Executive Board launched a programme to help promote more women into management positions, which involves various measures.

-In November 2020, the Executive Board at MLP SE approved a target of at least 33 percent for female managers at the first management level below the Executive Board at MLP SE, whereby this percentage is to be achieved by the end of the financial year 2025.
+In November 2020, the Executive Board at MLP SE approved a target of at least 33 % for female managers at the first management level below the Executive Board at MLP SE, whereby this percentage is to be achieved by the end of the financial year 2025.
 It is therefore not yet possible to report on the realisation of the targets at this point.